efekrbas/guns.lol-username-checker/README.md

-# DOESNT WORK

-For some reason I don't understand, the tool isn't working.
-If I can fix it, the py file will be back here. :D

 # Read
 - Usernames that start or end with characters such as ".", "-", or "_" can only be used in the alias section.
 (If you don't have a premium , you need to purchase a premium for alias.)
 # How to use